marvinlabs/customer-area/readme.txt

 * Fix: Select2 dropdowns not displaying correctly
 * Fix: Update some outdated libs (fancytree, cookies, bootstrap-slider)
 * Fix: WP Customer Area menu is printed on external widgets sometimes
+* Fix: Loading indicator not shown in the file attachments manager (frontend only)

 = 7.0.4 (2016/06/17) =